Account-level reporting in Amplitude

 Groups in Amplitude can be defined at either the event level or the user level.
 What's the difference?

-• By contrast, membership in a user-level group is independent of the events being triggered.
-This is useful when you want to attribute all events triggered by a user to a particular group.
-Users are assigned to the group once, and they remain in it for all future events.
+• By contrast, membership in a user-level group is independent of specific events.
+After the Identify API assigns users to the group, they remain in it for all future events.
+This is useful when you want to attribute all events a user triggers to a particular group.

 Note